Looking for things to do at the River Walk in San Antonio?

 How long is the San Antonio Riverwalk?

-The San Antonio River walk extends for 15 miles along the banks of the San Antonio River.
+The San Antonio River walk is 15 miles long and extends along the banks of the San Antonio River.

-Tourists are often astonished by its vast length.
+Tourists are often astonished by the vast length of the Riverwalk.

 Sections of the San Antonio River walk